Python SDK

 from weavz_sdk import WeavzClient, WeavzError

-from weavz_sdk.types import (
+from weavz_sdk.models import (

 InputPartial,